Code-Institute-Submissions/ci_milestone2/README.md

 #### Nutritional information section

 This section provides the user to search for the nutritional value of a recipe by entering the unit, measure and the ingredient on the text area.
-For example, 1 cup of rice, 10 oz of chickpeas.
+For example: 1 cup of rice, 10 oz of chickpeas.

 ![Nutritional information section](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/nutritional-info-section.png)

-The API brings back the nutritional value per ingredient, so for the example above, the calorie and weight of the first ingredient 1 cup of rice and separately the calorie and weight for the 10 oz of chickpeas.
+The API brings back the nutritional value per ingredient.
+For the example above, the calorie and weight of the first ingredient 1 cup of rice and separately the calorie and weight for the 10 oz of chickpeas.

 ![Nutritional information per ingredient](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/features/nutritional-info-table-ingredient.png)